microsoft/hands-on-lab-github-copilot/docs/workshop.md

 Also called foundational prompt, it's a general prompt you're giving to Copilot Chat to personnalise his behavior and setup your flavour of Copilot.

-This is probably the first thing to do when you start a new task with Copilot Chat: **provide a clear description of what you want to build and how do you want copilot to help you**.
+This is probably the first thing to do when you start a new task with Copilot Chat: **provide a clear description of what you want to build and how do you want Copilot to help you**.

 <div class="warning" data-title="Important">